YouSame2/dotfiles-manager/README.md

    If they are different on each pc, delete the entry from .global-rc and set the export in each .bashrc & .zshrc respectively.
 Ignore this if you already have the env var setup.
 Then follow one of the below

-6. Add additional packages/commands to bootstrap (optional)
+6. Add additional packages/commands to sync (optional)

-   Add any homebrew recipes and any choco packages you would like to install in the bootstrap process to `$DOTFILES/bootstrap/mac/brewfile` & `$DOTFILES/bootstrap/windows/packages.config` respectively. **Do not** remove any.
+  Add any homebrew recipes and any choco packages you would like to install in the sync process to `$DOTFILES/bootstrap/mac/brewfile` & `$DOTFILES/bootstrap/windows/packages.config` respectively. **Do not** remove any.

-   Add any additional commands/plugins you would like to install with the bootstrap process to the bottom of `$DOTFILES/bootstrap/bootstrap.sh` under 'echo "------- Bootstrapping plugins..."'
+  Add any additional commands/plugins you would like to install with the sync process to the bottom of `$DOTFILES/sync.sh` under 'echo "------- Syncing plugins..."' or place them in `$DOTFILES/bootstrap/extras-sync.sh` (the sync script will source this file if present).

   > [!NOTE]
   > Check out my personal [dotfiles](https://github.com/YouSame2/dotfiles-public) for ideas/references.

-7. Run bootstrap
+7. Run sync

-   Restart your preferred terminal (not powershell you freak!), and run `dotfiles bootstrap` to begin installing packages, running bootstrap commands, and finally running through your dotbot playbook (install.conf.yaml).
+  Restart your preferred terminal (not powershell you freak!), and run `dotfiles sync` to begin installing packages, running sync commands, and finally running through your dotbot playbook (install.conf.yaml).

   Running this initially is necessary to install required packages for dotfiles add to work properly.

 One final note: if you don’t want to keep copies of the templates in the submodule to avoid confusion, you could achieve this without adding the submodule.
 However, at that point, you likely already know what you’re doing.

 ### Recommended Setup

-Ofcourse dotfiles manager will work for just managing your dotfiles and bootstrapping even if you don't want cross platform support.
+Ofcourse dotfiles manager will work for just managing your dotfiles and syncing even if you don't want cross platform support.
 But to truly synchronize your dev environment across mac and windows here is the recommended setup a.k.a. how i use it.

 Obviously you're going to want to use cross platform packages as much as possible so starting top down:
 - **Terminal Emulator:** Wezterm
 - **Shell:** Git Bash on Windows, Zsh or Bash on Mac (I prefer Zsh but if you truly want the same env go with bash)
 - **Prompt:** Not needed but i prefer Starship
 - **Package Managers:** Use brew and choco as much as possible.
 The caveat is (currently) I have no way of syncing packages across brew and choco.
-So anytime im going to add a new package i just copy both brew and choco installs and add it to the respective backup file in bootstrap/
+So anytime im going to add a new package i just copy both brew and choco installs and add it to the respective backup file in `bootstrap/`.
-- **Fonts:** Add any fonts you want into bootstrap/fonts
+- **Fonts:** Add any fonts you want into `bootstrap/fonts`
 - **Editor:** Duh...

 # 🧠 Usage